Running a business involves catering for many aspects of the business that can bog you down.

 Helpful Tips for Writing a Budget

 Although a budget has many benefits for businesses, many businesses struggle writing one.
 They spend loads of time and effort drafting a budget that meets their business needs, all in vain.

 1. Be flexible

 Writing a budget for your startup may seem daunting and strenuous.
-You are new in the field and are unsure of what to include or omit.
+That's because you are new in the field, and are unsure of what to include or omit.
 It is okay to feel overwhelmed at first, but you have better days ahead.

 2. Make conservative estimates

 Notably, you should underestimate your revenue while overestimating your expenses.
 Ensure you account for both fixed and variable costs.
 For a new business, do not forget to include startup costs.

 Concerning revenue, make sure you forecast how much you will generate monthly, quarterly, and annually.
 Many businesses make the mistake of overestimating revenues; do not make it.
-It would be unreasonable, for example, to project that you will generate revenue of ¬£90,000 in the first year when you do not have an established customer base.
+It would be unreasonable, for example, to project that you will generate revenue of £90,000 in the first year when you do not have an established customer base.

 If you have been in business for some time, you can use the last year's figures as a guide in budgeting.
 You can also use historical information on sales and costs.
-For instance, if you had revenue of ¬£20,000 the previous year, you can estimate ¬£30,000 if you expect growth to occur.
+For instance, if you had revenue of £20,000 the previous year, you can estimate £30,000 if you expect growth to occur.

 3. Decide how to spend

 If you spend money frivolously on things that do not grow your business, you are wasting money that could be spent in more productive ways.
-For instance, spending thousands of dollars on office furniture and d√©cor that does not bring revenue is a waste of money.
+For instance, spending thousands of dollars on office furniture and decor that does not bring revenue is a waste of money.

 However, when you increase your spending on marketing because it is generating quality leads, you make a great investment.
 You can minimise your spend by, for example, deciding whether to buy or lease equipment and office buildings, or buy on finance or outright.